 Type: Compact | Sensor: 1in type | Megapixels: 20.1MP | Lens: 24-70mm f/1.8-2.8 | Screen: 3in tilting screen, 1.228million dots | Viewfinder: EVF | Max burst speed: 5fps | Max video resolution: Full HD (1080p) | User level: Enthusiast

 The original Cyber-shot RX100 was a landmark release, with its large 1in sensor, masses of functionality and tiny body upping the standard for a compact that you can still get into your pocket.
 This third iteration has a 20.1-megapixel sensor and a fast f/1.8-2.8 3x zoom lens equivalent to 24-70mm in full frame terms.
 It even packs in a pop-up electronic viewfinder.
-Sony has recently announced the RX100 VI which has a long zoom range but a much bigger price tag, so we reckon the RX100 III still hits the sweet spot for power versus price.
+Sony has since announced RX100 models up to the VII, many of which offer competitive features like a longer zoom range, but we reckon the RX100 III still hits the sweet spot for power versus price.

 Read more: Sony RX100 III vs RX100 IV vs RX100 V